 1: Be real.
 If you’re not enthusiastic about what you’re selling, you should not fake it, but find either a different product or a different market.

 2: Care about the other person and their needs.
 If someone buys something, it’s because they want their life to improve, in whatever way.
-To be effective at selling – I mean, transferring enthusiasm – you’ve got to actually care about them.
+To be effective at selling – and I mean: transferring enthusiasm – you’ve got to actually care about them.

 3: Listen – not for the cue on what you’re going to say next, but really, truly, listen to what’s going on in the other person’s mind and emotions.